 Final Thoughts on AP Self-Study

 Can you take an AP exam without taking the course?
-YES!
-Studying on your own for an AP exam is a viable course of action if it doesn't make sense to take the course, and it is definitely possible to get a five.
-You just need to choose the exam wisely, make sure you are diligent about studying, and use high-quality, relevant study material.
+Yes!
+Studying on your own for an AP exam is a viable course of action if it doesn't make sense to take the course, and it is definitely possible to earn a 5.
+You just need to choose the exam wisely, make sure you are diligent about studying, and use high-quality and relevant study material.

-So you probably do need more than a prep book and a dream, but you can definitely succeed at self-studying for APs!
+In the end, you'll probably need more than just a prep book and a dream, but you can definitely succeed at self-studying for APs!

 Trying to decide what AP class to self-study?
-Look at our complete list of AP classes and exams.
+Look at the complete list of AP classes and exams.

-If you're self-studying AP US History, look at our expert review of APUSH textbooks.
+If you're self-studying for AP US History, check out our expert reviews of APUSH textbooks.
 For AP Psychology self-studying, see our comprehensive list of practice exams.
-Self-studying AP Bio?
-We have a list of every AP Biology practice test available.
+Self-studying for AP Bio?
+We've got a list of every AP Biology practice test available.

 Taking the SAT or ACT?
-Check out our expert advice on the pros and cons of all the popular study methods.
+Read our expert advice on the pros and cons of popular study methods.